refractionPOINT/lce_doc/docs/events.md

 ```

 ### DISCONNECTED
-Generated when a sensor disconnects from cloud.
+Generated when a sensor disconnects from the cloud.

 Platforms: Windows, Linux, MacOS, Chrome